The Meadows Casino & Hotel: Afterward

-Tony Cornero later owned the gambling ships SS Rex and SS Tango, in the late 1930s, and the SS Lux, in 1946, operating off the coast of Southern California.
+Tony Cornero later owned the gambling ships SS Rex and SS Tango, in the late 1930s, and SS Lux, in 1946, operating off the coast of Southern California.
 All three ships were eventually shut down by the government.
 In 1945, Cornero also briefly owned the S.S.
 Rex Club on the ground floor of the Apache Hotel in Downtown Las Vegas (now the site of Binion's Gambling Hall and Hotel).
 He was developing the Stardust Resort and Casino when he died in 1955 while playing craps at the Desert Inn.

 Eddie Clippinger and his wife, Roxie Clippinger, later operated Roxie's, a well known bordello in the Formyle (originally Four Mile) section of Las Vegas on the Boulder Highway.
 In 1954, the federal government shut it down.
 The Las Vegas Sun newspaper reported on the political corruption surrounding the operation of Roxies.
 Glen Jones, the Sheriff of Clark County, filed a $1 million libel lawsuit against Las Vegas Sun owner Hank Greenspun, but later withdrew the lawsuit.
 In a reelection bid that year, Jones finished last in a field of five candidates and lost the office he had held for 12 years.